 Seed donations from members in the UK: seed donation from UK members is entirely unchanged; you can send seed in into the exchange as normal.
 Seed from UK members becomes increasingly important to us as the import of donations from the rest of the World become more and more difficult to manage.

 Seed donations from members in Other countries: The UK authorities now require all seed being sent to the UK from countries not in the EU, Norway and Switzerland to have a phytosanitary certificate from the donor country.
 We know that the cost of certificates, and the ease of obtaining them, varies greatly from country to country.
-We have been working on a means to solve this problem, at least for some seed donations, and hope to manage a co-ordinated approach for members in the USA and Australia.
+We have been working on a means to solve this problem, and have introduced a co-ordinated approach for members in the USA and Australia.

 Send an alphabetical list of seed with your parcel.
 Please use glassine envelopes if you have them, and send modest, not huge volumes of seed.
 If you have larger volumes of special seed you wish to send, please email us at .